Victory Capital: History

 In February 2013, Victory Capital partnered with Crestview Partners to complete a management buyout from KeyCorp for $246 million to become an independent firm.
 The sale included its broker-dealer affiliate, Victory Capital Advisers.
 At the time it had $22 billion in assets under management.

 In October 2014, Victory Capital acquired Munder Capital Management and its subsidiary Integrity Asset Management.

 In May 2015, Victory Capital completed its acquisition of Compass EMP and started offering exchange-traded funds (ETFs).

 In July 2016, Victory Capital acquired RS investments from The Guardian Life Insurance Company of America and its emerging markets team was rebranded as Sophus Capital.

 In January 2017, Victory Capital rebranded its Compass EMP ETF business as VictoryShares.

 On February 8, 2018, Victory Capital held its initial public offering and became a listed company on the Nasdaq with an offering price at $13 per share.

 In November 2018, Victory Capital announced it would acquire USAA Asset Management Company for $850 million.
 As a result, in January 2019, Victory Capital announced it would move its headquarters from Cleveland, Ohio to San Antonio, Texas.
 Both actions were completed in 2019.

 In 2021, Victory Capital made a series of acquisitions where it acquired THB Asset Management, New Energy Capital Partners and WestEnd Advisors.

-In 2023, it rebranded USAA Investments as Victory Income Investors.
+In 2023, the company rebranded USAA Investments as Victory Income Investors.

 In April 2024, Victory Capital agreed to acquire the U.S. business of global asset manager Amundi.
 The business manages $104 billion in assets and has 480 employees.
-In exchange, Amundi will receive a 26.1% stake in Victory and access to its U.S. products and clientele.
+In exchange, Amundi would receive a 26.1% stake in Victory and access to its U.S. products and clientele.